raymond1/document-compiling-cms/README.md

 generate directories

 When the php generate_website.php script is run, the generate directories directive will do the following:
-1. open and read the file directories.txt.
+1. open and read the file named 'directories.txt'.
 You will need to create this file if it doesn't exist.
-2. generate the directories listed in the directories.txt file.
+2. generate the directories listed in the 'directories.txt' file.

 The syntax for specifying the directories to be created is as follows: each line contains a series of directory names separated by slashes.
 These directories will be created when the "generate directories" directive is processed.